amirziai/learning/systems/cs107-cheat-sheet.md

 - [ ] ok to oversize stack???
 - [ ] why is freeing twice results in undefined behavior?
 - [ ] from lab 1: You might notice that the expression above bears an uncanny resemblance to the half-adder Michael showed in lecture.
 This is not just coincidence, as both perform a kind of addition using bitwise ops.
 How neat!
 (Bonus exploration for bit warriors: The half-adder used bitwise | to join the two subexpressions; the code above joins with +.
 Why must we use + here?
 Try substituting | and work out how the resulting expression now operates.
 The result is nearly equivalent, but not quite -- what has changed?)
+- [ ] relative accuracy/error vs precision
+- [ ] From lab 5 Note the lack of symmetry in the definition names: INT_MAX/FLT_MAX are largest magnitude positive int/float, but INT_MIN is largest magnitude negative int whereas FLT_MIN is smallest magnitude positive float (normalized).
+The largest magnitude negative float is -FLT_MAX
+- [ ]

 ### Bit manipulation
 - byte is the smallest addressable unit